 The panelists all agreed that establishing these relationships helps both teams to move faster and ensure better decision-making.
 By upholding these allies, security leaders will be better integrated into the organization and involved throughout processes, not left with the crumbs at the end.

 Fostering a Proactive System

 Implementing a proactive approach and steering away from the traditional reactive methods was one of the final points the panel touched on.
 Ensuring both teams are equipped with the right tools and technology to ‘see around corners’ lights up the bigger picture of physical threats in real-time — allowing the business to stay a few steps ahead.

-For more insights from the 2022 Ontic Summit, take a look at our Resource Library.
+For more insights, take a look at Ontic Resources.